-There’s a tennis game hidden in Google right now.
-Here’s how to find it – TechCrunch
+There’s a tennis game hidden in Google right now; here’s how to find it – TechCrunch

 Here’s how to find it:

-- Do a Google search for “wimbledon scores“.
+- Do a Google search for “wimbledon scores.”

 - See that purple box that pops up?
-See the nav bar that says “Men’s Singles”, “Women’s Singles”, etc?
-Grab that, and drag it all the way to the left to scroll to the end.
+See the nav bar that says “Men’s Singles,” “Women’s Singles,” etc.?
+Grab that and drag it all the way to the left to scroll to the end.

 - At the very end is a little tennis ball icon.
 Tap that, and the game should fire right up.